nikakhachi/savings-foundry/README.md

 ## Features

+- Users can deposit into the contract (any supported token by the contract), hold it, and earn annual interest (the rate differs on every token).
 - Premium Tier is available for the users that will earn more than a certain amount of rewards.
 Premium tier users enjoy increased interest rates by 20%.
 - The contract operates on the voting system.
 Agents of the contract can only add new tokens through voting.
 Delegates are available.
 - In order for new token proposals to be proposed or executed, the contract must have some specific minimum amount to ensure safe interest giving.